LukaszCmielowski/prototypes/AutoML/dev_preview_content/readme.md

 ## 2. What you need to provide

-To run AutoML, you provide where your data is and what to predict:
+To run AutoML, you provide where your data is and what to predict.

-### 2.1.
-Required
+### Required input parameters

 | Parameter | Description |
 |-----------|-------------|